Province of the Episcopal Church of Sudan: Anglican realignment

 The new province is associated to the Global South and the Global Anglican Future Conference.
-Ezekiel Kondo, then Archbishop of the Internal Province of Sudan, was one of the eight Anglican archbishops that attended Foley Beach enthronement as Archbishop and Primate of the Anglican Church in North America, on 9 October 2014, at the Church of the Apostles, in Atlanta, United States.
+Ezekiel Kondo, then archbishop of the Internal Province of Sudan, was one of the eight Anglican archbishops that attended Foley Beach enthronement as archbishop and primate of the Anglican Church in North America, on 9 October 2014, at the Church of the Apostles, in Atlanta, United States.

-The province wasn't able to send representatives to GAFCON III, held in Jerusalem, on 17–22 June 2018, due to the fact that Sudan doesn't allow their citizens to travel to Israel.
+The province wasn't able to send representatives to GAFCON III, held in Jerusalem between 17 and 22 June 2018, due to the fact that Sudan did not allow their citizens to travel to Israel.